sh4nik/gocdcli/README.md

-# gocdcli
+# GoPipe
-Simple CLI for GoCD
+GoPipe is a simple CLI tool for viewing GoCD pipeline information